GoddeyUwamari/cloudbill/STATUS.md

 - ✅ Health endpoints working for all services through gateway
 - ✅ Gateway health checks include all 4 services
 - ✅ All services responding with 200 OK

+### 16. Bug Fixes & Improvements (100%) ✅
+- ✅ Fixed PORT parsing in all 5 services (API Gateway, Auth, Billing, Payment, Notification)
+- ✅ Changed PORT to properly parse as number: `const port = parseInt(PORT, 10) || defaultPort`
+- ✅ Updated app.listen() to use numeric port instead of string
+- ✅ Ensures proper type safety and prevents potential runtime issues
+- ✅ All services now bind to '0.0.0.0' with proper numeric ports

 ---